 Washington is called the Evergreen State for a reason.
-Over half of the land in our state is covered by forests.
-When rain falls in a forest, most of the water is soaked into the ground, evaporated back into the air, or absorbed by trees.
+Our state is covered by forests and shrub steppe.
+When rain falls in an area abundant with vegetation, most of the water is soaked into the ground, evaporated back into the air, or absorbed by plants and trees.

-The forest acts like a sponge, capturing and holding the rain water before it can enter streams and lakes.
-But when forests are replaced with hard surfaces, like streets, buildings, and parking lots, the water from the rain runs off because it can no longer soak into the ground.
+The forest and shrub steppe act like a sponge, capturing and holding the rain water before it can enter surface water such as streams, rivers, and lakes.
+But when vegeation is replaced with hard surfaces, like streets, buildings, and parking lots, the water from the rain runs off because it can no longer soak into the ground.

 This rain that does not soak into the ground is called stormwater runoff.
-Stormwater runoff flows into storm drains, which carry the stormwater in pipes and ditches to local streams, lakes, and Puget Sound.
+Stormwater runoff flows into storm drains which carry the stormwater to dry wells leading to our aquifers or into streams, lakes, and rivers.
 Most of the time, the stormwater goes into these natural bodies of water without being treated.